samuelbalogh/remote/Readme.md

 My suggestions are:
 - Slack calls for ad-hoc, shorter calls between few people.
 Simple and quick to initiate a call.
-- Zoom for larger meetings, or even a longer pairing session. it's the only tool that I have used extensively for this purpose, so I'm biased, but I have found it very performant and easy-to-use.
+- Zoom for larger meetings. it's the only tool that I have used extensively for this purpose, so I'm biased, but I have found it very performant and easy-to-use.

 ### Learn from others, but experiment as well